 - 1/2 cup organic sugar

 - Melt the coconut oil and allow it to cool (but not solidify).
-Next, mix all the ingredients together an airtight glass jar, and apply to skin, gently massaging it around whole body (may want to stand in bath tub to catch scrub remnants).
+Next, mix all the ingredients together in an glass jar and apply to skin, gently massaging it around the whole body (you may want to stand in bath tub to catch any scrub remnants).

-- Use 1-2 times per week or daily.
+- Use this body scrub 1-2 times per week or daily.

-Have you ever made homemade gifts before?
+Have you made homemade gifts before?
 What were some of the things you made?
-Share below.
+Share in the comments below.